-King Edward's School is committed to:
+King Edward VI High School for Girls and King Edward's School are committed to:

 - 1. Compliance with statutory requirements as a minimum and to always strive for best practice. - 2.
 Assessing and controlling the risks that arise from school activities. - 3.
 Providing a safe working and learning environment. - 4.
 Ensuring safe working methods and providing safe working equipment. - 5.
 Providing effective information, instruction and training. - 6.
 Consulting with staff on health and safety matters. - 7.
 Monitoring and reviewing systems and prevention measures to ensure their effectiveness. - 8.
 Setting targets and objectives to develop a culture of continuous improvement. - 9.
 Ensuring adequate resources are made available for health and safety issues, so far as is reasonably practicable.